ml-explore/mlx-examples/llms/hf_llm/README.md

 ## Generate Text with MLX and :hugs: Hugging Face

-This an example of Llama style large language model text generation that can pull models from the Hugging Face Hub.
+This an example large language model text generation that can pull models from the Hugging Face Hub.

 ### Setup